l7mp/stunner/examples/kurento-one2one-call/README.md

 As described in the [STUNner security guide](README.md#security), it is critical to lock down (potentially hostile) access to sensitive services running inside the cluster via STUNner.
-The necessary ACLs are automatically configured by the installation manifests above; see below to understand what's happening in the background.
+The necessary ACLs are automatically configured by the installation manifests above; below we describe what's happening in the background.

 For a secure STUNner deployment, we need to ensure that the only service allowed for clients to access via the transport relay connections allocated via STUNner is the media server pool, and only